simonmuehling/educafric-app/replit.md

 # Educafric - African Educational Technology Platform

 ## Overview
-Educafric is a comprehensive, bilingual (French/English), mobile-first educational technology platform for the African market.
+Educafric is a comprehensive, bilingual (French/English), mobile-first educational technology platform designed for the African market.
 It integrates academic management, communication, and financial features to create a digital learning ecosystem.
-The platform aims to reduce costs for schools, improve educational outcomes, support high concurrent user loads, and includes unique features like a payment model where Educafric pays schools, and intelligent data separation for sandbox and real user data.
-Its primary goal is to revolutionize education in Africa, aligning with UN Sustainable Development Goals, with ambitions for significant market penetration and market potential by offering a complete educational solution.
+The platform aims to reduce costs for schools, improve educational outcomes, and support high concurrent user loads.
+Key differentiators include a payment model where Educafric pays schools and intelligent data separation.
+Its primary goal is to revolutionize education in Africa, aligning with UN Sustainable Development Goals, with ambitions for significant market penetration and becoming a complete educational solution.

 ## User Preferences
 Preferred communication style: Simple, everyday language.